How to choose an ND filter for long exposure photography

-This article is the second in the series of articles on ND filters.
-The first article explained what an ND filter (or neutral density filter is), what it’s used for and why photographers use this essential accessory to take beautiful long exposure photos.
-If the first article convinced you of the usefulness of this type of filter, then you are probably now be asking yourself which ND filter you should choose.
-You will have to choose in relation to density, brand, quality and time of shooting.
+This article is the second in my series on ND filters.
+In the first one, I explained what an ND filter (or neutral density filter) is, what it’s used for, and why photographers rely on this essential accessory to create beautiful long exposure photos.
+If that first article convinced you that this type of filter is useful, you are probably now asking yourself which ND filter you should choose.
+Density, brand, quality, and the time of day you shoot all matter.

-By the way, I personally use a lot of lens filters (Polarizing, ND, grad/GND) instead of spending time on Photoshop and Lightroom.
-It’s my choice.
-I’ve already explained in my previous article that ND filters can also be used with a polarizing lens filter (a “pola” as it is also called).
-Even if it requires bringing a little more equipment in your photography bag, the result seen in your photos when using the two filters together will definitely be worth it.
-A little reminder; a polarizer saturates the color rendering and increases the contrast of your image.
+By the way, I personally use a lot of lens filters (polarizing, ND, grad/GND) instead of spending extra time in Photoshop and Lightroom.
+That’s my choice.
+I’ve already explained in my previous article that ND filters can also be used with a polarizing lens filter (or “pola,” as it is sometimes called).
+Even if it means carrying a little more equipment in your photography bag, using the two filters together can definitely be worth it in the final image.
+As a quick reminder, a polarizer makes colors look richer and increases contrast in your image.

-The neutral density filter (sometimes called “neutral filter”) is an essential filter for taking long exposure shots, especially for landscape photographers.
-This is one of the photography accessories particularly used for landscape photography to increase its exposure time (reduce the shutter speed).
-This photographic technique allows you to take pictures of the sea, water, waterfalls or clouds in an original way and do some creative photography.
-Your pictures will very often be much better, enabling you to bring out a particular atmosphere.
-The ND filter is also very useful in reducing the intensity of bright light in the middle of the day.
-When traveling, I always keep one in my bag and when needed, it can quickly be mounted onto my lens by simply screwing it into the filter ring (or placing it into the filter holder system if you’re using a square filter).
-Other photographers will use an ND filter on their Dslr when the light is too bright, for example in portrait photography, to be able to shoot with a shallow depth of field (by using a large aperture).
+A neutral density filter (sometimes called a “neutral filter”) is an essential filter for long exposure shots, especially in landscape photography.
+It is one of the accessories landscape photographers use to lengthen exposure time by slowing down the shutter speed.
+This technique lets you photograph the sea, water, waterfalls, or clouds in a more creative way.
+Very often, your images will look stronger and convey a more distinctive atmosphere.
+An ND filter is also very useful for reducing the intensity of bright light in the middle of the day.
+When I travel, I always keep one in my bag, and when I need it, I can mount it quickly by screwing it onto the filter thread (or sliding it into the filter holder system if I’m using a square filter).
+Other photographers use an ND filter on their DSLR when the light is too bright, for example in portrait photography, so they can shoot with a shallow depth of field by using a wide aperture.

-For long exposure techniques, and to avoid motion blur caused by camera shake, a tripod is essential.
-The exposure may be so slow that trying to take a handheld picture would be impossible.
-Remember that the main purpose of the ND filter is to darken the scene.
-Depending on the opacity of the filter, the attenuation of the light source will be more or less strong.
-With variable ND filter, you could rotate the filter to get a slower shutter speed and get the silky effect you love !
-Be aware that you will also need to buy a remote control or use your self-timer.
-Anyway, photographing waterfall and river with an ND filter to get a ghosting effect is kind of a passion !
+For long exposure photography, a tripod is essential if you want to avoid motion blur caused by camera shake.
+The exposure can be so slow that taking the shot handheld simply becomes impossible.
+Remember that the main purpose of an ND filter is to darken the scene.
+Depending on how opaque the filter is, it will reduce the light more or less strongly.
+With a variable ND filter, you can rotate the filter to get a slower shutter speed and create that silky effect you love.
+You will also need either a remote shutter release or your camera’s self-timer.
+In any case, photographing waterfalls and rivers with an ND filter to create a ghosting effect can quickly become a real passion!

-Among others, the disadvantages of ND filters are that the white balance can be changed at time of shooting your picture and that some post-processing editing may be necessary.
-In other terms, a blue or red dominant may appear.
-Another one, depending on the amount of light going through the lens, is that the auto-focus will no longer work (the auto-focus won’t be able to focus on its own).
-Also, you will no longer be able to see anything through your viewfinder.
-Plus, most of the time, you won’t be able to use the lens hood.
+ND filters do have a few drawbacks.
+White balance can shift when you take the photo, which means some post-processing may be needed afterward.
+In other words, a blue or red color cast may appear.
+Another drawback, depending on how much light reaches the lens, is that autofocus may stop working because the camera can no longer focus on its own.
+You may also be unable to see anything through the viewfinder.
+And most of the time, you will not be able to use the lens hood.

-Which neutral density filter should you choose then?
-And, how to choose an ND filter?
+So, which neutral density filter should you choose, and how do you choose an ND filter?

-In this article, I will explain the characteristics and things you will need to take into account to help you choose your neutral density filters.
-I am focusing here on taking long exposure shots, one of the most important techniques to master for some great travel pictures.
-In my opinion, using an ND filter is one of the best landscape photography tips I can give (with the use of a circular polarizer…).
+In this article, I’ll explain the main characteristics and criteria to consider when you choose your neutral density filters.
+I’ll focus here on long exposure photography, one of the most important techniques to master if you want to take great travel photos.
+In my opinion, using an ND filter is one of the best landscape photography tips I can give, along with using a circular polarizer.

 Screw-on circular ND filters

-The screw-on circular ND filters are placed directly in front of your camera lens.
-Each filter has a specific diameter (e.g. 55mm, 82mm, etc.).
-The operation is therefore rather straightforward.
+Screw-on circular ND filters are placed directly in front of your camera lens.
+Each filter has a specific diameter (for example, 55mm, 82mm, etc.), so using them is fairly straightforward.

 Here is an example of a circular ND filter, the very good B+W 106 (ND64).
 I used it for a very long time on my wide-angle lens – More details on Amazon

-- It is quick to install (screw/unscrew) and therefore easy to use,
+- It is quick to install (screw on/unscrew) and easy to use,

-- The ND screw-on filter doesn’t take up much space in your camera bag,
+- A screw-on ND filter doesn’t take up much space in your camera bag,

 - It can be used with a UV filter,

-- It does not allow any stray light pass between the filter and the lens of the camera,
+- It does not allow stray light to pass between the filter and the camera lens,

 - It is generally cheaper than a system using a filter holder.

-- The screw-on circular filter has a single diameter, limiting it “in theory” to being used with a lens of the same diameter as the filter,
+- A screw-on circular filter has a single diameter, which “in theory” limits it to lenses with the same diameter as the filter,

-- It is very difficult to use (or impossible) to use with a graduated neutral density filter (GND), a very useful filter for successful landscape photography.
+- It is very difficult, or even impossible, to use with a graduated neutral density filter (GND), which is very useful in landscape photography.

-There is of course the option of purchasing an adapter ring, as explained in my previous article, so that you do not have to buy an ND filter for each diameter you use.
-The idea is to buy an ND filter to fit the largest diameter of all your lenses (current and/or future).
-You can then buy an adapter ring (step up i this case) which will allow you to attach your ND filter on to your lenses of smaller diameters.
-For example, if you have a 300mm telephoto lens (with 67mm diameter), a 77mm standard lens, and a 24mm wide angle lens (diameter 67mm), you will only have to buy an ND filter with a 77mm diameter.
-It should be pointed out, however, that a significant amount of vignetting may appear on your photos and you will no longer be able to use a UV filter with this otherwise very economical option!
+Of course, as I explained in my previous article, you can also buy an adapter ring so you do not need an ND filter for every lens diameter you own.
+The idea is to buy an ND filter that fits the largest diameter among all your lenses, current and/or future.
+You can then buy an adapter ring (a step-up ring in this case), which lets you attach your ND filter to lenses with smaller diameters.
+For example, if you have a 300mm telephoto lens with a 67mm diameter, a 77mm standard lens, and a 24mm wide-angle lens with a 67mm diameter, you only need to buy a 77mm ND filter.
+Keep in mind, however, that significant vignetting may appear in your photos, and you will no longer be able to use a UV filter with this otherwise very economical option!

-Be aware that ND filters also come in Slim and normal (regular) thickness versions.
-Depending on the focal length you choose, this is also something to think about.
-With wide angle lens, it’s recommended to use slim ND filter.
+Keep in mind that ND filters also come in slim and normal (regular) thickness versions.
+Depending on the focal length you use, this is another point to consider.
+With a wide-angle lens, it is recommended to use a slim ND filter.

 Square ND filters with a filter holder

 The second type of ND filter is square (or rectangular) and used with a filter holder.
-Basically, you will need to buy an adapter ring which is placed in front of your camera lens on to which you will then attach a filter holder.
-The filter holder contains several slots so you can slide different filters into the holder at the same time.
+Basically, you need to buy an adapter ring that attaches to the front of your camera lens, and then attach the filter holder to that ring.
+The holder has several slots, so you can slide different filters into it at the same time.

-Landscape photography and filters are a great combination.
+Landscape photography and filters work beautifully together.
 Here is the ND Big Stopper filter from Lee – More details on Amazon

-I have been using Lee’s filter holder system (Lee foundation kit) since the beginning to install my ND and GND filters – More details on Amazon
+I have been using Lee’s filter holder system (the Lee Foundation Kit) from the start to mount my ND and GND filters – More details on Amazon

-- This system does not require the purchase of several ND filters since your filters are inserted into the filter holder which fits on your lens via an adapter ring,
+- This system does not require you to buy several ND filters, since the filters are inserted into a holder that attaches to your lens via an adapter ring,

-- Only adapter rings will have to be purchased to fit the diameters of your different lenses (which is cheaper than buying ND filters for each diameter).
+- You only need to buy adapter rings for the different diameters of your lenses, which is cheaper than buying ND filters for each diameter.

-- This system is perfectly suited for the use of neutral graduated filters (GND), which are very useful in landscape photography.
+- This system is perfectly suited to using graduated neutral density filters (GND), which are very useful in landscape photography.

 - It is not possible to use a UV filter with this system,